tips to clear Ivy from trees, remove ivy from brickwork, from stone walls, fencing and clearing ground Ivy.

 Even when you think you have won the battle, a bird will dump a Ivy seed smack bang right in the middle of your garden.
 A new shoot will appear over your neighbours wall or under the boundary fence.
 Keep on top of it.

-I don't like using chemicals but in the case of Ivy I feel its justified, spraying the growing leaves with weedkillers like Roundup, (containing Glyphosate that attacks the leaves and the roots) will kill of the plant.
+I don't like using chemicals but in the case of Ivy I feel its justified, spraying the growing leaves with weedkillers containing Glyphosate (it attacks the leaves and the roots) will kill of the plant.
 You may need to do this several times (read the label).

 Scroll down for Clearing Ivy from brickwork, brick walls and stone walls